ryanlattanzi/twitter_scraper/README.md

 - `twurl.py` : I also got this from the Coursera course mentioned above.
 The function 'augment' simply creates the url using the various functions in `oauth.py` and returns the final url we will access.

 - `get_data.py`: The function 'pull' will actually pull the data from the url and return a JSON formatted python object (either a list or dictionary) to be parsed.
+It also has the options to save the data as a CSV or JSON.
+I may change the location of the saving feature to a new class of its own.

 - `parse.py`: Using the 'info' that is specified in `main.py`, the function 'json_parse' will go through and find these elements in the JSON file, putting them into a dictionary in which the key, value pair corresponds to the information requested.
 The function 'to_pd_df' simply converts the dictionary into a Pandas dataframe.
 The other functions further parse some specific pieces of the data to put them into a neater format. 'parse_created_at' and 'parse_entities' are intended for modes 1 and 2, since mode 3 has a different JSON format that will require different methods.
 These will be added soon.